B434 Railway Station

 OO gauge trains

 Including low relief structures

 can really add dimension and perspective to a model railroad.
 Basically, a low

 relief building (also called flats)is a structure that usually only has 1

 or 3 sides.
-These kits are generally positioned against a backdrop to give
+These kits are generally positioned against a railroad

 Low Relief Buildings Range